-The arrangement with PSE would provide incremental delivery MDDOs to Bellingham, an area where we currently are forecasted to be short (contractually) by approximately 20,000 dths on peak delivery.
+The arrangement with PSE would provide incremental delivery MDDOs to Bellingham, an area where we currently are forecasted to be short (contractually) by approximately 20,000 Dths on peak delivery.

-The arrangement provides for additional storage—at the time this transaction was being considered Cascade had 904,000 dths annual inventory and roughly 47,000 dths withdrawal capability (excluding Plymouth LS service).
+The arrangement provides for additional storage: at the time this transaction was being considered, Cascade had 904,000 Dths annual inventory and roughly 47,000 Dths withdrawal capability (excluding Plymouth LS service).
 This represents approximately 3% of annual core load and about 13% of peak day requirements.

-Jackson Prairie is one of the more flexible storage facilities which allows for frequent injections/withdrawals.
+Jackson Prairie is one of the more flexible storage facilities, which allows for frequent injections/withdrawals.

 The arrangement involves obtaining vintage Jackson Prairie, which is less expensive than recent Jackson Prairie expansion capacity